 Marathon Petroleum sells to wholesale suppliers of gasoline and distillates to resellers and consumers.
 Customers include independent retailers, wholesale customers, their Marathon brand jobbers and Speedway brand convenience stores, airlines, transportation companies and utilities.
 It also sells gasoline, distillates and asphalt for export, primarily out of their Garyville and Galveston Bay refineries.

-The company sold 50% of its gasoline sales volumes and 87% of its distillates sales volumes on a wholesale or spot market basis in 2015.
+The company sells 50% of its gasoline sales volumes and 87% of its distillates sales volumes on a wholesale or spot market basis.
 It also sells via retail outlets, primarily in Florida, Mississippi, Tennessee and Alabama and branded lessee dealer marketing contract assignments, primarily in Connecticut, Maryland, and New York.
-In 2015 Marathon had outstanding retail marketing contract assignments for 300 retail outlets.

 Marathon's annual revenues had long been trending higher with rising oil prices, but have fallen along with prices for the fossil fuel more recently.
 The company's annual profits have fluctuated with volatile operating costs.

 Marathon Petroleum is looking to expand its refining, midstream logistics, and retail businesses through acquisitions and organic growth.
 It continued in 2016 to grow its portfolio of midstream assets with investments in the Sandpiper pipeline project, the recently finished SAX pipeline, and through its new marine joint venture, Crowley Ocean Partners.
-That year Marathon also focused on growing organically in existing markets in its legacy seven-state Midwest footprint, as well as its more recently entered markets of Pennsylvania and Tennessee, where it expects to complete some 130 projects by 2020 (up from 55 at the end of 2015).
+That year Marathon also focused on growing organically in existing markets in its legacy seven-state Midwest footprint, as well as its more recently entered markets of Pennsylvania and Tennesse.

-One of the company's most significant achievements was completing the 2014 acquisition of Hess' retail operations.
+One of the company's most significant achievements was the 2014 acquisition of Hess’ retail operations.
 This transaction was truly transformative for Speedway, increasing its store count to approximately 2,750 and expanding its retail presence from nine Midwestern states to 22 states throughout the Midwest, East Coast, and Southeast.
-By the end of 2014 the company had converted 60 stores to the Speedway brand, and is aiming to convert of all Hess stores by the end of 2016.
+By the end of 2014 the company had converted 60 stores to the Speedway brand, and converted of all Hess stores by the end of 2016.

 Mergers and Acquisitions

-Growing its retail network, in September 2014 Marathon Petroleum bought Hess' gasoline stations for $2.8 billion.
-The move expanded Speedway's retail presence to 22 states throughout the East Coast and Southeast.
+Growing its retail network, in September 2014 Marathon Petroleum bought Hess' gasoline station network for $2.8 billion.
+The move expanded Speedway's retail presence to 22 US states throughout the East Coast and Southeast.